Cruise Complaints Introduction

 It is all getting so much better with the cruise lines investing in super-fast internet services, which most people expect just as a service like electricity or water.

 Always check what your cruise line offers or choose a cruise line with good wifi reviews.
 Royal Caribbean, for example, is known for having one of the largest and fastest Wi-Fi networks at sea.
+Cruise lines are gradually transitioing to using Space X Starlink which provides blistering interest speeds.

 Related: Everything you need to know about cruise ship wi-fi